Hyundai i30 N review – ride and handling

 There are hot hatchbacks with more grip, some with more adjustability, and others that will outsprint the i30 N point to point, but none will do everything the Hyundai does with so much broad talent or engagement.
 It’s a near compromise-free driving experience that is engrossing in a way that no current direct rival can manage.

 The i30 N’s steering is the first statement of intent.
 It’s weighty even in its lightest setting, not unlike that of a BMW Motorsport product.
 Delve into the menus and it’s possible to adjust the weighting, and on the road Sport mode feels about right; whichever setting you choose, it’s always responsive, with the slightest movement off the straight-ahead resulting in a positive and proportional reaction at the front axle.

 There’s grip to back it up, too, and feedback that feels natural rather than artificial, which allows you to push deeper into the N’s talents.
 It’s not a chassis likely to catch you out, either, unless you take liberties, while the rear end will rotate with a sharp lift of the throttle and it matches grip with poise and a sense of fun that’s missing from some rivals.
 There’s a hint of old-school Renault Sport in there.

-A reduction of the front wishbone angle and a spring rate reduction of five per cent were at the core of the changes, so too seven millimetre longer bump-stops and a thinner anti-roll bar.
+A reduction of the front wishbone angle and a drop in spring rate of five per cent were at the core of the changes, so too seven millimetre-longer bump-stops and a thinner anti-roll bar.
 At the rear the camber angle was also reduced.

-The result of these chassis changes to the 2020 model year i30 N is a hot hatch that you no longer need to fight with if the surface deteriorates or you find yourself on a UK road.
+The result of these chassis changes to the 2023 model-year i30 N is a hot hatch that you no longer need to fight with if the surface deteriorates or you find yourself on a typical UK road.
 Its new-found softer edge rounds off the original car’s harder focus, allowing the car to breathe with the road in a more consistent manner than before, therefore allowing you to exploit and enjoy more of its performance more of the time.